 This French bacon and onion tart is a simple and delicious recipe the whole family will love!
 Thinly rolled pizza dough is covered in a cheese sauce, sprinkled with thinly sliced onions and bacon and topped with gruyere cheese.

 It might look like a pizza, but please don’t call it one!
 This bacon and onion flatbread (also known as Tarte Flambee and Flammekueche), is traditionally topped with a mixture of creme fraiche, fromage blanc, thinly sliced onions and strips of bacon.
 Flammekueche translates into “cooked in flames”, and this is usually cooked in a wood fired oven.

 Unfortunately, wood fired ovens in the home are not that common and fromage blanc is rather hard to find at the average grocery store.
 Luckily for you, I have found some great work arounds and substitutions so you can still enjoy this amazing meal at home!

-Research today, though, doesn’t mention the Italian influences as much as German and French.
-That is why I based this dinner series on the Alsace region of France.
-On the French and German borders, its a perfect marriage between the two countries and a great way to get the taste of both.
+On the French and German borders, the region of Alsace, France is a perfect marriage between the two countries and a great way to get the taste of both.

 How to make Tarte Flambee/Flammekueche

 A true tarte flambee is cooked in a wood burning stove.
 If you happen to have one, you should definitely use it!
 For the rest of us, though, a quick trip in the oven will have to do.

 *Note: A traditional tarte flambee calls for Fromage Blanc, However, it is notoriously hard to find this cheese in the USA!
 If you can’t find it (which, I couldn’t), substitute it for ¾ cup room temperature cream cheese and ¾ cup buttermilk blended together.

 This is just a general run down, for the full details, please scroll down to the recipe card below.